Organized by the Ocean Liner Society

 2: A stamped, addressed envelope if you require your unsuccessful application cheque to be returned.

-Members have been notified by email or letter of all visits in the table below, except those shown as 'Planned'.
+Members will be notified by email or letter of all visits in the table below, except those shown as 'Planned'.
 Members who have registered and are interested in these, but have not received a notification letter, should consider updating their preferences by referring to the Question: How can I get to go on ship visits?.
 Registered members will be notified of additional ship visits in due course, including any marked 'Planned' in the table below.
-Applications have now closed for all 2013 visits.

 Members who have not registered, but would like to, can also refer to the Question: How can I get to go on ship visits?
 Only OLS members can register to receive information on ship visits.